SamShmid/Sam-Smart-Mirror/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o_kXJyYwGho" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Second Milestone
-My final milestone is the increased reliability and accuracy of my robot.
-I ameliorated the sagging and fixed the reliability of the finger.
-As discussed in my second milestone, the arm sags because of weight.
-I put in a block of wood at the base to hold up the upper arm; this has reverberating positive effects throughout the arm.
-I also realized that the forearm was getting disconnected from the elbow servo’s horn because of the weight stress on the joint.
-Now, I make sure to constantly tighten the screws at that joint.
+My second milestone was creating a custom virtual assistant named alfred.
+I created the virtual assistant in python.
+The program utilized a usb microphone and the speaker in my monitor to be able to take in audio and speak back to it.
+However, I ran into problems almost every step of the way, mainly the pythonlibrary for microhpones is not compatible with the raspberry pi.
+After getting that working I also ran into problems with the text to speech because the Raspberry Pi had problems processing the audio.
+Finally, after hours of debugging and trying out new libraries I was able to get it to work.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GdE4cMmf86I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>